YoannPa/BiocompR/README.md

 6. [_What is the proper association measure of a variable with a PCA component?_](https://stats.stackexchange.com/questions/119746/what-is-the-proper-association-measure-of-a-variable-with-a-pca-component-on-a/)

 ## Licence
-The repository BiocompR is currently under the GPL-3.0 licence.
+BiocompR is currently under the GPL-3.0 licence.